Barcelona Museum of Contemporary Art: History

-In 1959, art critic Alexandre Cirici Pellicer formed a group of contemporary artists showing work in a series of 23 exhibitions with the hopes of beginning a collection for a new contemporary art museum in Barcelona.
-It was not until 1986 that the Barcelona City Council recommended the American architect Richard Meier & Partners (1987–1995) to design the museum.
+In 1959, art critic Alexandre Cirici Pellicer formed a group of contemporary artists showing work in a series of twenty-three exhibitions with the hopes of beginning a collection for a new contemporary art museum in Barcelona.
+It was not until 1986 that the City Council of Barcelona recommended the American architect Richard Meier & Partners (1987–1995) to design the museum.
 Art critics Francesc Miralles and Rosa Queralt were hired to write the museum’s mission statement.
 In 1987, the MACBA Foundation was created.
-In the following year the MACBA Foundation, in conjunction with the Generalitat de Catalunya and the Barcelona City Council, founded the MACBA Consortium in order further the process of the museum.
+In the following year the MACBA Foundation, in conjunction with the Generalitat de Catalunya and the City Council, founded the MACBA Consortium in order further the process of the museum.
 The Consortium commissioned Meier later that year to build the museum.
 This was a controversial issue considering that the museum had no collection at the time of construction.
 The museum opened to the public in 1995, well after the 1992 Summer Olympics for which it was planned.

 In 2014, the museum acquired an additional venue for its programming, comprising a converted 15th-century chapel and two large halls, a total of about 21,500 square feet, as well as the central Plaça dels Angels square.
 While MACBA has long used the chapel for performances and site-specific installations, this time the city lent the entire historic cluster to the institution for an unspecified term.